stat545ubc-2023/collaborative-group3/troubleshooting-2.md

 install.packages("devtools") # Do not run this if you already have this package installed!
 If it is already installed, we can remove this line.
 ```

-    ## Installing package into 'C:/Users/alexb/AppData/Local/R/win-library/4.3'
-    ## (as 'lib' is unspecified)

     ## Error in contrib.url(repos, "source"): trying to use CRAN without setting a mirror

 ``` r